 Afterwards, you can take a swim in a local waterfall, enjoy a relaxed Laos picnic lunch then, in the afternoon, take an elephant ride.
 What a fun way to spend the day.

 Pak Ou Caves – The Pak Ou caves day trip is the most popular tour in Luang Prabang and, of course, one of the best.

-You’ll be picked up from your hotel and transported to the massive Mekong River where you’ll climb aboard a boat and take a two hour boat ride to the caves.
+You will be picked up from your hotel and transported to the massive Mekong River where you’ll climb aboard a boat and take a two hour boat ride to the caves.
 The Pak Ou caves are famous as, for centuries, pilgrims have climbed to them and, once there, left wooden statues of Buddha.
 These statues, in many cases, are hundreds of years old, with more statues being added by new pilgrims every year.